shingjan/DBx1000/PAYMENT.md

     Summary:

         1. 11 SQL statements in total.
 Statements 1, 3, 6, and 10 are complete.
-        2. Statements 2, 4, 8 are implemented but incomplete.
+        2. Statements 2, 4 and 8 are implemented but incomplete.
 (Fixed in source code)
         3. Statements 9 and 11 are implemented but commented.
 (Fixed in source code)
-        4. Statements 5, 7 are not implemented.
+        4. Statements 5 and 7 are not implemented.

     1.